- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-Here is the data for October 2018, which was the first month of fiscal year 2019.
+The following contains budget data for October 2019, which was the first month of fiscal year (FY) 2020.

-The projected increase in this year's deficit reflects a growing gap between spending and revenues that has been exacerbated by the fiscal effects of policies enacted over the past year.
+The projected increase in this year’s deficit reflects a growing gap between spending and revenues that has been exacerbated by the fiscal effects of policies enacted in recent years.